Graviton-Code-Editor/Graviton-App/BUILDING.md

 ### Testing

-In case you just wanna test it, run:
+In case you just wanna test it, run to compile SASS source:
 > $ npm run compile:sass

 And then: